ctoruno/LAC-Reports/Outputs/Ecuador/Method/Ecuador_method.md

                                                 </div>
                                                 <div class="col-12">
                                                     <p class="mb-4">
                                                         <b class="c-purple">COVERAGE:</b> Interviews were distributed across regions to create a nationally representative sample.
-The majority of interviews were conducted in the Sierra region (54%), followed by the Costa region (46%) and the  region (%).
+Fifty-four percent (54%) of the interviews took place in the Sierra region and the remaining 46% took place in the Costa region
                                                     </p>
                                                     <p class="mb-4">
-                                                        <b class="c-purple">GEOGRAPHY:</b> Thirty-six percent (36%) of respondents reside in rural areas and municipalities, while 64% of respondents reside in metro areas or cities.
+                                                        <b class="c-purple">GEOGRAPHY:</b> Thirty-six percent (36%) of respondents resided in rural areas and municipalities, while 64% of respondents resided in metro areas or cities.
                                                     </p>
                                                     <p class="mb-4">
-                                                        <b class="c-purple">ETHNICITY:</b> Most respondents (81%) identified themselves as Mestizo, followed by White (5%) and Afro-Ecuadoran (4%).
+                                                        <b class="c-purple">RACIAL AND ETHNIC BACKGROUND:</b> Most respondents (81%) identified themselves as Mestizo, followed by White (5%) and Afro-Ecuadoran (4%).
                                                     </p>
                                                     <p class="mb-4">
                                                         <b class="c-purple">GENDER:</b> Fifty-one percent (51%) of respondents were female and 49% were male.